Facebook iconHow to Create an Operations Manual for Startups: 2025 Guide

 2. Highlight Changes: Use a changelog.
 Slack’s 2014 manual added “Remote OK” in green to flag updates.

 3. Cut the Fat: If a process changes (e.g., new CRM), rewrite it in 5 lines.
-Canva trimmed their 2016 manual from 15 to 8 pages post-pivot.
+Canva trimmed its 2016 manual from 15 to 8 pages post-pivot.

-In 2025, with AI tools like Chatgpt, you can even automate updates, e.g., “Rewrite this process in 50 words.”
+In 2026, with AI tools like ChatGPT, you can even automate updates, e.g., “Rewrite this process in 50 words.”
 Keep it under 10 pages, always.

 FAQs for Startup Founders